Mikhail Gorbachev: The last Soviet leader

-Though president-elect, George Bush was still Ronald Reagan's vice president when Soviet leader Mikhail Gorbachev came to New York's Governor's Island in December of 1988.
+Though he was president-elect, George Bush was still Ronald Reagan's vice president when Soviet leader Mikhail Gorbachev came to New York's Governor's Island in December 1988.
 Gorbachev met chiefly with President Reagan but was likely hoping to build a rapport with his future counterpart.
 Bush, however, decided to stay mostly in the background, skeptical of what the Russian reformer could truly accomplish.
 But he did ask Gorbachev what investors could expect from the U.S.S.R.
 "Even Jesus Christ," replied the latter, "couldn't answer that question."

-President Bush and his team, notably National Security Advisor Brent Scowcroft, entered office wary of Gorbachev and critical of Reagan's approach towards him.
+President Bush and his team, notably National Security Advisor Brent Scowcroft, entered office wary of Gorbachev and critical of Reagan's approach toward him.
 Gorbachev had used his visit to New York to announce major troop withdrawals from Eastern Europe and along the Chinese border.
 He also suggested a commitment to self-determination among people the U.S.S.R. had previously dominated.

 It is evident that force and the threat of force can no longer be, and should not be instruments of foreign policy.
 The compelling necessity of the principle of freedom of choice is also clear to us.Mikhail Gorbachev, December 7, 1988

 But Bush and his advisors, Cold War veterans, had seen much of this before.
 Were these overtures simply a way to take advantage of the United States?
 And if Gorbachev himself was serious about glasnost (openness) and perestroika (restructuring), what was to prevent communist hardliners from reasserting dominance and returning to a more confrontational stance, much as they had done with a previous reformer, Stalin's successor Nikita Khruschev?